Ghaziimran/PHP/Section2/Variables/ReadME.md

-1. The first part of section 2 has been completed focusing on variables and how to create them.
+The first part of the section has been completed focusing on variables and how to create them.
+I created variables for the title, heading and body